 My name is Angelo Solera, I was born in Madrid, Spain.
 When I was 17 years old, I immigrated to the U.S. from Salamanca, Spain.
 I have been living and working in Baltimore since then.

-As a long-time Latino community activist, advocate, and healthcare professional, I have over 25-years of experience working in the Hispanic/Latino community in health care, social services, government, and nonprofit fields.
+As a long-time Latino community advocate, activist and healthcare professional, I have over 29-years of experience working in the Hispanic/Latino community in health care, social services, government, business and nonprofit fields.

 Some of my professional experiences include: